Frequently Asked Questions

 We offer planners for both the New (Revised Julian) Calendar and Old (Julian) Calendar.

-We cross-reference the calendars of the Greek Orthodox Archdiocese of America, the Antiochian Orthodox Christian Archdiocese of North America, and the Orthodox Church in America for the New Calendar, and that of the Russian Orthodox Church (Moscow Patriarchate) for the Old Calendar to get a complete picture of the saints and observances in each jurisdiction, and include as many of them as we possibly can in the space we have.
+We cross-reference the calendars of the Greek Orthodox Archdiocese of America, the Antiochian Orthodox Christian Archdiocese of North America, and the Orthodox Church in America for the New Calendar, and that of the Russian Orthodox Church (Moscow Patriarchate) for the Old Calendar, to get a complete picture of the saints and observances in each jurisdiction, and include as many of them as we possibly can in the space we have.

 Yes!
-Fasting days are marked on monthly and weekly layouts, and the major fasting periods (Nativity, Great Lent, Apostles' Fast, Dormition Fast) are noted on the yearly layouts.
+Fasting days are marked on monthly and weekly layouts, and the major fasting periods (Nativity, Great Lent, Apostles‘ Fast, Dormition Fast) are noted on the yearly layouts.
+In addition, our planners contain unique layouts that show the entirety of the 40-day great fasts of Lent and Nativity.

 All New Calendar readings were taken from the OCA lectionary; Old Calendar readings were taken from the Moscow Patriarchiate.
 Whenever possible, we selected the reading specific to the saint or feast commemorated on that day.